-3.2.2.
+- 3.2.2.
 On 9th February 2022, the Authority approved the 2022-23 revenue budget of £46.6m together with a capital programme of £16.2m.
-Budget monitoring reports are presented to the Performance and Overview Committee on a quarterly basis focusing on the forecast outturn position and revisions to the overall budget in response to changes in-year.
+Budget monitoring reports are presented to the Performance and Overview Committee on a quarterly basis focusing on the forecast outturn position and revisions to the overall budget in response to changes inyear. - 3.2.3.
+At the end of the financial year the Authority's outturn included an overspend of £282k which has been taken from reserves.
+Details are shown in the table below.